LD4P/arm/modeling_recommendations/bibliographic_citations.md

 1. Create a new class, **ex:Citation**, to represent bibliographic citations.

-2. Create a new property, **ex:hasCitation** (inverse ex:isCitationOf) to link a citation to a cited resource.
+2. Create a new property, **ex:hasCitation** (inverse **ex:isCitationOf**) to link a citation to a cited resource.

-2. Optionally, the location within a citing source may also be specified.
+3. Optionally, the location within a citing source may also be specified.
 Create new classes, **ex:Volume**, **ex:Page**, and **ex:Entry**, to record the location of a citation.
+Depending on available information, _any combination_ of Entry, Page, Volume, and Instance may be specified in the location subgraph of the citation.
+It is recommended to record as much information as possible; note that only if an Entry is identified can the text of the citation be retrieved.

-3. Consider other location designators as appropriate.
+4. Consider other location designators as appropriate.

 <a name="future">Areas for Future Research</a>
 --------------------------